National Research and Education Network

 • Supports various VXLAN networking scenarios and management and control of software and hardware network devices.

-• It also allows hybrid access of multiple types of terminals such as physical servers, VMs, and bare metal servers in different scenarios.
+• It also allows hybrid access of multiple types of terminals including physical servers, VMs, and bare metal servers in differing scenarios.

 • Provides VAS services, including security policy, NAT, and IPSec VPN.

-• Supports microsegmentation and implements security isolation based on refined groups, such as subnets, IP addresses, VM names, host names.
+• Supports microsegmentation and implements security isolation based on refined groups, including subnets, IP addresses, VM names, and host names.

-• Supports role-based access control to implement isolation between multiple tenants and management of multiple users' accounts and rights.
+• Supports role-based access control to implement isolation between multiple tenants and management of multiple user accounts and rights.

-• Supports password-based local authentication and security authentication, such as RADIUS and AD.
+• Supports password-based local authentication and security authentication, including RADIUS and AD.

 • Supports visibility of the application, logical, and physical network topologies.
 Mappings from the application to logical topology, and from the logical topology to physical topology can also be displayed.

-• Displays forwarding paths of VTEPs and VMs in VXLAN scenarios, implementing precise location from the logical network to the physical network.
+• Displays forwarding paths of VTEPs and VMs in VXLAN scenarios.
+This implements the precise location from the logical network to the physical network.

 • Supports intelligent loop detection and provides one-click repair.

-• Supports detection of Layer 2 or Layer 3 network connectivity between VMs, as well as between VMs and external networks, through IP Ping and MAC Ping, helping administrators quickly rectify faults.
+• Supports detection of Layer 2 or Layer 3 network connectivity between VMs, as well as between VMs and external networks, through IP Ping and MAC Ping.
+This helps administrators rectify faults efficiently.

 • Supports traffic mirroring (traffic on VMs or bare metals can be mirrored to remote addresses through GRE tunnels).

 |Reliability||• Adopts distributed cluster deployment.
 A single cluster supports a maximum of 128 member nodes.
 The service control node supports dynamic expansion without service interruption.

 • Supports deployment of cluster members in the same Layer 2 network or across a Layer 3 network.
 This is on the condition that routes between cluster members are reachable.